SuperGoessi/flexible-multimodal-trip-chaining/README.md

 This code can be compiled directly in Visual Studio (Windows) or using `g++` / `clang++` on Linux/macOS.

 ## 🖼 Example Output
-Below is a processed example output from running the demo:
+Below is a processed example output generated from the raw text file produced by running the demo:

 <img width="522" height="473" alt="image" src="https://github.com/user-attachments/assets/7ac1749d-cd87-4f03-9b4c-a26de1f3d70a" />